 Please remember it is dangerous to cut an onion and try to use it to cook the next day, it becomes highly poisonous for even a single night and creates toxic bacteria which may cause adverse stomach infections because of excess bile secretions and even food poisoning.

 Make this Season a Reason for Happy Feet

-Tips for a pain-free spring – from your ankles to your toes.
+Tips for a pain-free summer – from your ankles to your toes.

 Many of us are on our feet throughout the day – walking the dog, cleaning the house, even standing for eight hours or more on the job.
 You only have two, so make your feet feel their best.
 Start with these tips from the professionals:

 1. Choose your shoes wisely: While some footwear is designed for comfort and stability, let’s face it – a good deal of footwear is purely for show.
 Therefore, be smart with whatever type of shoe you choose.
 Flip-flops, for example, are a summertime favorite, but the experts at the American Podiatric Medical Association (APMA) have a few recommendations.
 Try not to wear flip-flops while walking long distances, since they lack substantial shock absorption and arch support.
 For women, the APMA discourages excessive use of high heels, since they can lead to a number of foot and ankle injuries.
 If you start feeling pain in the ball of your foot, those stilettos may be too high; try switching to heels less than two inches in height.